DiogoCarapito/blog/content/posts/hugo.md

 Meanwhile, I remembered a friend of mine **[Inês Pereira](https://inespereira.me/)** had a blog with the same pourpouse, and it crossed my eyes another blog **[https://notadoctor.me/](https://notadoctor.me/)** that used looked like hers.
 They both look **sleek** and **simple**.
 And both are made with **[hugo](https://gohugo.io/)**.
 So i dug in.

 Hugo seems to be a static site generator, that uses markdown files to generate html pages.
-It's fast, it's simple, it's easy to use
+It's fast, it's simple, it's easy to use.

 Even though the setting up part was not that easy as promised (**why can everything work like python?**), I ended up with a better looking site.
 I't seems customizable enough to fuss arround in the future if i need.